-PTA 150 Clinical Education 1 3 Hours: 9.5 Lab
+PTA 150 Clinical Education 1

-This course will involve supervised clinical instruction to observe/ participate in the PT/PTA clinical activities.
+This course will involve supervised clinical instruction to observe/participate in the PT/PTA clinical activities.
 Emphasis will be placed on developing professional behaviors and interpersonal skills.
-Students will be given the opportunity to practice data collection, therapeutic modalities, transfers, patient positioning, patient instruction, and better.

-therapeutic exercise, as well as documentation of measurements and interventions.
+Students will be given the opportunity to practice data collection, therapeutic modalities, transfers, patient positioning, patient instruction, and therapeutic exercise, as well as documentation of measurements and interventions.
 Students will practice assessment techniques including goniometry, manual muscle testing, and patient functional levels.
 Skills practiced are dependent on clinical site.
 This course is the PTA student's first exposure to clinical education.
 Clinical course work will include a 4 week clinical course at 40 hours per week at off-site lab instruction.
 Limitation on Enrollment: Acceptance into the PTA program.

-Prerequisites: (PTA 121) or equivalent college course with "C" or better.
+Prerequisites: (PTA 121) or equivalent college course with "C" or hetter.